tchajed/sys-verif-fa25/docs/assignments/project.md

 ### Verify the Cloudflare trie-hard data structure

 Port [trie-hard](https://github.com/cloudflare/trie-hard) to Go and verify it.
-Specialize that implementation to u64.

 This is a trie (an efficient prefix-search data structure, especially for a fixed set of search strings), but with the twist of encoding the pointers into the bits of an integer for space efficiency (without this Cloudflare found it wasn't faster than a Rust `HashMap`).

+### Verify a classic lock-free data structure

+Implement and verify a lock-free data structure, taking inspiration from existing proofs in Iris.
+Some good options are the Trieber stack and a blocking producer-consumer queue with a fixed (circular) buffer.

 ## Open-ended projects